-- from the annual period beginning on 1 July 2017 for those amendments that are effective for annual ٠ periods beginning on or after 1 January 2017. - from the annual period beginning on 1 July 2018 for those accounting standards, amendments and interpretation that are effective for annual periods beginning on or after 1 January 2018, except for Amendments to MFRS 1, Amendments to MFRS 2, Amendments to MFRS 4, Amendments to MFRS 128 and Amendments to MFRS 140, which are not applicable to the Group and the Company. - from the annual period beginning on 1 July 2019 for the accounting standard that is effective for annual periods beginning on or after 1 January 2019.
+- from the annual period beginning on 1 July 2018 for those accounting standards, amendments and interpretations that are effective for annual periods beginning on or after 1 January 2018, except for Amendments to MFRS 1, Amendments to MFRS 2, Amendments to MFRS 4, Amendments to MFRS 128 and Amendments to MFRS 140 which are not applicable to the Group and the Company. - from the annual period beginning on 1 July 2019 for those accounting standards, amendments and interpretations that are effective for annual periods beginning on or after 1 January 2019, except for Amendments to MFRS 11, Amendments to MFRS 123 and Amendments to MFRS 128 which are not applicable to the Group and the Company.